MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-design-profiles-using-client.md

 [!INCLUDE[2019_releasewave2.md](../includes/2019_releasewave2.md)]

-Using the client to create and modify profiles can be a useful alternative to writing AL code directly in Visual Studio Code, because you are working with the user interface just as the users would.
-This is especially advantageous for consultants, application administrators, and less technical users.
-Profiles that are created in the client are referred to as **\(user-created\)** profiles and are indicated as such in **Profiles** page in the client.
+Besides creating profiles and page customizations in AL from Visual Studio, you can use the client.
+The client is a useful alternative, because you work with the user interface just as the users would.
+This method is especially advantageous for consultants, application administrators, and less technical users.

+## Overview

+Profiles that are created in the client are marked as **\(user-created\)** profiles. **\(User-created\)** profiles and page customizations essentially include all modifications that are not introduced by extensions.

 A consequence of using the client alone is that the profile-related changes pertain only to the tenant in which they were made.
-In contrast, profiles and page customizations that are extension-based are published to the application server instance and available for installation on all tenants.
+Extension-based profiles and page customizations, by contrast, are available for installation on all tenants.
+Luckily, you can export user-created profiles and page customizations from the client.
+Then, you can import them to another tenant.

-However, you can export user-created profiles and page customizations from the client to a profile package, which is a .zip file that includes profiles and page customizations as AL code.
-The profile package is essentially includes all profile customizations that are not introduced by extensions.
-Once you have the profile package, you can:
+User-created profiles and page customizations are exported to a *profile package*.
+A profile package is a .zip file that includes the user-created profiles and page customizations as AL code.

-- Import the profile package as-is to another tenant

-- Extract the files in the package and make additional modifications.
-Then, include the modified files in a zip and import to a tenant.
+- Make additional modifications before importing to a tenant.

+- Use the files as the starting point for extension-based profiles.

-- Extract the files and include them in a Visual Studio Code project.
+    Create an AL project in a Visual Studio Code project.
 Then, compile them into an extension package that can be published and available to all tenants.

 ## Exporting profiles